WhiteBox makes the complexity of planning & evaluation simple.

-WhiteBox has been developed over many years of practice and research by The Cultural Development Network in conjunction with local government, state and commonwealth arts funding agencies and independent producers.
+WhiteBox is the flight recorder for cultural activities.
+It has been developed over many years of practice and research by The Cultural Development Network in conjunction with Australian local government, state and commonwealth arts funding agencies and independent producers.

 Looking for economic outcomes, social outcomes, environmental outcomes or better governance by communities?
 If cultural activities are the means, then the causal path to those outcomes start with the cultural outcomes of the cultural activities.

 WhiteBox responds to the problem of a lack of consistent narratives and understanding of the outcomes of a cultural activity.
 Measurement alone does not provide the understanding we are seeking if it is not considered within the whole narrative.
 This requires a consideration of the planning intent and the evidence leading to the choice of activities underpinning an expected result.
-Only with this can measurement help us understand what is achieved for participants and how efficiently the outputs and outcomes have been delivered.
+Only with this can measurement help us understand what is achieved for participants and how efficiently the inputs have been applied to the outputs and the outcomes have been achieved.

 The WhiteBox system is underpinned by three key research outputs: